DennisPing/DennisPing/README.md

 ## :octocat: About Me

-- 🔭 Student
+- 📚 UConn, Northeastern
-- 🤔 Go & Python
+- 🏞️ ReactJS, Tailwind CSS
-- :coffee: Coffee in the morning
+- 💻 Go, Python, Typescript

 <!--
 **DennisPing/DennisPing** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.